julianacholder/ai-powered-ats-summative/README.md

 ## Discussion
 - Best Overall Performance:
-  The Simple NN and Model 4 show strong overall performance (Accuracy ≈ 0.82 and balanced F1, Precision, and Recall around 0.80).
+  The Simple NN and Model 4 show strong overall performance (Accuracy ≈ 0.82 and balanced F1, Precision, and Recall around 0.80), but the simple NN's training and validation loss graph showed drastic overfitting, making the SDG with momentum model superior.
 - Trade-offs:
   Model 3, while having a slightly lower accuracy (0.79), demonstrates a higher recall (0.83), which might be preferred if the goal is to capture as many relevant resumes as possible.